arunneru/my-blog-site/content/posts/lasso/first.md

 ## Human development index data ##

-The file was manually downloaded from the website ( [https://hdr.undp.org/data-center] (https://hdr.undp.org/data-center)) and the development indices for 2017 and 2018 were extracted and copied to a separate file.
+The file was manually downloaded from the website ( [https://hdr.undp.org/data-center] (https://hdr.undp.org/data-center)) and the development indices for 2017 and 2018 were extracted and saved in a separate file.

 ```{r}